camsterrrr/Groovester/README.md

 screen -S Groovester -X stuff "python3 -m src.main^M"
 ```

-To "reattach" into the `screen` session, issue the following command.
+To re-attach into the `screen` session, issue the following command.

 ```bash
 screen -rS Groovester
 ```

 To detach from the `screen` session, press `ctrl + d`.
-Don't worry, the application will still be running in the background and any log messages printed will be displayed when you "tab" back into the session.
+The application will still be running in the background and any log messages printed will be displayed when you "tab" back into the session.

-If you somehow have messed up with the `screen` sessions, you can view and delete individual sessions with the following commands.
+If you need to delete the `screen` sessions, you can do so safely by issuing the following commands.

 ```bash
 screen -ls